Business Requirements: What Sort of Businesses May Enter

 All submissions are subject to review, consideration and acceptance by the West Michigan Colleges and Universities Group

 The MWest Challenge has two primary missions.
 (1) to teach students the skills and process of new enterprise development.
 (2) To help students who desire to start a new enterprise in their endeavor through encouragement, mentorship and early stage funding.
-MWest recognizes that some students are more advanced in their enterprise development and will compete more effectively.
-To encourage continued development by advanced students and businesses, MWest has created the Masterclass.
-The Masterclass is for more experienced and developed teams that have won previous competitions, have an established business model, received grant money or are working on the commercialization of an idea with a community partner.
+MWest is designed for venture concepts that are in the ideation or early stage of development.

 Must be an independent venture in the start-up ideation or very early growth.